kvietcong/haskell/README.md

     not work on Windows for me.
 The most annoying being input.
 I feel like Windows IO with Haskell is absolutely impossible.
 I know I could just use WSL or move to Linux (the superior OS XD) but it would have been nice if Windows support wasn't as bad
-- Sadly, at least to me it felt like it, the Haskell ecosystem was the most user friendly.
-I appreciate the vast amount of volunteer work that has gone into making some really great libraries but the ecosystem as a whole lacks a lot of clear documentation and good beginner guides.
+- Sadly, at least to me it felt like it, the Haskell ecosystem wasn't the most user friendly.
+I appreciate the vast amount of volunteer work that has gone into making some really great libraries but the ecosystem as a whole lacks a lot of clear documentation (for a layman like me) and good beginner guides.
 It was quite hard to learn some things (like I didn't even know about Lenses until I started using libraries) and it feels like going further in Haskell takes a lot of individual effort.
 While there's nothing wrong with putting in effort, it would've been a lot nicer if there were more user friendly things in the Haskell ecosystem.
 (I'm hopeful the Haskell Foundation will help fix this)

 Overall, I really like Haskell.
 While I don't think I'll be using it to create any bigger projects anytime soon, I find it a really nice language.
+It will always hold a place in my heart 💘